About the Cardiac & Pulmonary Rehabilitation Program

 Each patient will attend 2-3 sessions per week, up to 36 exercise sessions, each lasting one hour.

-Our program provides cardiac rhythm and rate monitoring along with blood pressure and pulse oximetry checks before, during, and after exercising.
+Our program provides blood pressure and pulse oximetry checks before, during, and after exercising.
 Our patients will rotate through different modalities with the goal of increasing muscle strength and endurance by adding time and resistance.
 Disease process and behavioral modification education and home exercise instruction will also be provided throughout the program.
+Cardiac rehabilitation patients will also receive rhythm monitoring.

 Primary Diagnoses